On potential theory of hyperbolic Brownian motion with drift: General results

-In theorem \ref{thm:allis0} and \ref{thm:solutionofDP} we show precise relationships which bond $\lambda$-Green function and $\lambda$-Poisson kernel with analogous objects for $\lambda=0$ and for process with different drift.
+In this subsection we provide precise relationships which bond $\lambda$-Green function and $\lambda$-Poisson kernel with analogous objects for $\lambda=0$ and for the process with different drift.
 It lets us reduce $\lambda$-potential theory to the case $\lambda=0$.
-The only cost we pay is mentioned change of drift of the process. \begin{thm} Let $U$ be a domain in $\H^n$ and $\lambda\geq0$.
+The only cost we pay is mentioned change of drift of the process. \begin{theorem} Let $\mu\in \R$ and $U$ be a domain in $\H^n$ and $\lambda\geq0$.
 We have

 where $\eta=\sqrt{\mu^2+2\lambda}$.
 If, additionally, $\tau_U^{\mu}<\infty$ a.s., we get